magg666/fast_trucks/README.md

 # Fast Trucks
 > Project prepared as a recruitment task

+## Versions
+1. On branch 'main', [web page](https://fast-trucks-map-3xxri.ondigitalocean.app/api), is Web Api without UI.
+This version was completed within the stipulated deadline (two working days before the interview) and complies with the instructions.

+2. On branch 'frontend', [web page](https://fast-trucks-front-gw9ky.ondigitalocean.app/), is React/flask app with UI.
+This version has been expanded after the deadline and modifies the instructions provided.

 ## Preliminary assumptions
 1. There is a map of countries bordering each other
 2. Each country shares a border with at least one other country